The Generation Gap

 Fortunately he’d fall asleep impervious to his odor so I could listen to my mindless chick lit CD’s by Elin Hildenbrand and Candice Bushnell.
 However, sometimes he’d wake up at the most embarrassing moments in the narration where the reader would say something like “I felt his hard manliness throbbing inside me, sending spasms of ecstasy ripping through my body.”
 Then I’d hear from the backseat “Aw, mom, what are you listening to?
 That’s so gross!”
 And I would be forced to say “I don’t know what this is but it’s disgusting.”
 I’d quickly turn it off and wait for him to nod off again so I could turn it back on and return to the story.

-My daughter thought my taste in driving literature was so trashy she couldn’t stand it.
-So I went to the library and picked philosophy books to listen during the drive to college.
+My daughter thought my taste in driving literature was so trashy when it came time to take her to college, I went to the library and picked philosophy CD’s on tape.
 Needless to say my daughter fell asleep within 2 minutes of starting one of her learned CD’s and I was stuck listening to Sartre’s philosophy and existentialism for five hours.
 My kids may not get me, but my friends do.
 Amanda would have prefered my choice in CD’s.

 Copyright 2017.
 All rights reserved.